contributed by Juan Eduardo Leal Lara from Monterrey Nuevo Leon, Mexico.

 In recent years, entrepreneurship has become one of the fastest growing social phenomena in the United States.

-This economy accelerator is the result of the strong connection between government, industry, educational and research institutions.
-More now than ever before, the wave of entrepreneurship has touched all the segments of the working population.
+This economy accelerator results from the strong connection between government, industry, educational and research institutions.
+More now than ever, the entrepreneurship wave has touched all the segments of the working population.
 The strong communication that exists thanks to social media and the internet has even transferred this wave to other countries like Mexico, Brazil, India, Russia and China.
 The question is, how do we teach the next generation of tech entrepreneurs which nowadays they need to be ethical, environmental conscious and social responsible?

-Markets around the world are nowadays extremely competitive.
-This has forced many nations around the world to teach and inspire young people to become entrepreneurs so they can deliver better products and solutions to the different markets every country cares about.
-To teach entrepreneurship means to teach how to manage risk, accept failure and believe in the process of “planning long term happiness.”
+Markets worldwide are extremely competitive.
+This has forced many nations to teach and inspire young people to become entrepreneurs so they can deliver better products and solutions to the different markets every country cares about.
+Teaching entrepreneurship means teaching how to manage risk, accept failure, and believe in the process of “planning long-term happiness.”

 Unfortunately most schools have mainly two problems which must be dealt with before launching any entrepreneurship program.